 There is a saying that “A text without a context is a pretext for a proof text”.
 This means that context is very important to deduce accurate, intended meanings.
 The biggest, most important context I think, would be the character of God.

 It’s pretty common for us to take verses out of context when we speak of or recall something from the Bible.
 I do it all the time without thinking about it.
 It’s not necessarily something we intend to do, but it happens.
 We’re all growing and learning to know God and what he’s really like.
 So when it comes to doctrines this is one of the most crucial things to be on guard against because it is very easy to come up with incorrect doctrines if we aren’t paying attention.
 It is also my belief that if the Church teaches a doctrine it must be based on the original text and not a translation.
-No one disputes that translations of the Bible are far from perfect.
-So why then would we base critical, life-altering, doctrines on translations without looking into the original text?
-It’s an honest mistake, but sadly it happens far too frequently in the church.
+Many traditional church doctrines have been built off the King James translation because it was thought to be an inspired translation.
+We know now how the KJV is not a perfect translation.
+And to point to an English text as the final authoritative word is technically wrong.
+Next time you read a word in isolation and it carries great impact on your soul, stop and think, “Is it in the original text?”
+Many times it is not, and when we realize how we made a single word that doesn’t exist in the original text our clavis aurea, our golden key, we feel stupid and let down.
+Thankfully tools exist online today to allow anyone to read a verse in interlinear fashion with the click of a mouse.
+I recommend biblehub.com and studylight.org.

 Many of us have heard at one time or another the phrase: “God hates divorce.”
 It rings loud and clear and seemingly conveys an “end-all” statement that cannot be argued with.
 It induces in us a bit of fear that God is a hard man when it comes to divorce.
 I would venture to guess that the majority of church-goers and leaders are not divorced nor have been in the past, so when it comes to a statement like this there is typically not much reason for people to bother studying into the subject.
 And so it passes into our regular ‘Christian vocabulary’ without much forethought.
 That is, until you go through a divorce.